GAISSA-UPC/seaa2023_ect/README.md

-# Chess Piece Classifier
+# seaa2023_ect
-Python package to train multiple Deep Learning (DL) classifiers for chess pieces.
+Replication package for the paper "Do DL models and training environments have an impact on the energy consumption?".

 ## Set up the environment
 ### Installing dependencies